dendronhq/dendron-site/vault/dendron._ref.ovsx.md

 created: 1597006851049
 stub: false
 ---
 Dendron and all its recommended extensions are published on the [open vsx](https://open-vsx.org/) registry.
-This means that Dendron can now be run on all VSCode compatible editors.
+This means that Dendron can now be run on all VS Code compatible editors.
 The list of editors that Dendron **should** be compatible on is listed below:

 - [VSCodium](https://github.com/VSCodium/vscodium)
 - [Theia](https://theia-ide.org/)